-Positions of the nuclear power station on site
+(e) Position of the nuclear plant on the site

 Preliminary site 'envelope' layouts of the power station footprint were developed by Eskom for each alternative site.
 These layouts were provided to the specialists and were subsequently refined to address some of the issues and concerns that the specialist raised during several specialist integration workshops between August 2008 and November 2009.
 The sensitivity maps of all specialists were integrated and composite sensitivity maps were produced to indicate areas of highest environmental suitability for the proposed nuclear power station.
 These maps are shown in Section 9.28.13 of this report.
-Finalisation of the site layouts, should the power station be authorised, will require detailed investigations, in conjunction with the relevant qualified and experienced specialists, once the preferred site and plant type are confirmed.
+If authorised, finalisation of the site layout plans will require detailed investigations, in conjunction with the relevant qualified and experienced specialists, once the preferred site and plant type are confirmed.